2022 Property Tax Assessments & Appeals Information

 9. Are there any other appeal procedures if I dispute the Board of Review’s determination?

 The determination by the Board of Review is final unless appealed, in writing, to the Louisiana Tax Commission within 10 business days after notice of the BOR determination is postmarked or is delivered by hand to the taxpayer and/or to the Assessor.
-The Board of Review certifies the assessment list to the Louisiana Tax Commission on or before October 20 of each year.
-This year, certification will occur on October 17th, at City Hall in the City Council Chamber.
+The Board of Review certifies the assessment list to the Louisiana Tax Commission on or before October 20th of each year.
+This year, certification will occur tentatively during the week of October 16th, at City Hall in the City Council Chamber.

 10. Do I qualify for a “special assessment?”